The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Results and Discussion

-As shown in Table \ref{tab:table1} and Figure \ref{fig:figure2} (b), the CC($P$;$Q$) computations for the lowest ${}^1A_{g}(D_{2\text{h}})$ state, using CIPSI Hamiltonian diagonalizations to identify the leading triply excited determinants for inclusion in the underlying $P$ spaces, display fast convergence toward CCSDT with $N_{\text{det(in)}}$, independent of the value of $\lambda$.
-With as little as $101,361$--$196,965$ $S_z = 0$ determinants of the $A_{g}(D_{\rm 2h})$ symmetry in the terminal $|\Psi^{(\text{CIPSI})}\rangle$ wave functions generated by the inexpensive CIPSI runs using $N_{\text{det(in)}} = 100,000$, which capture tiny fractions, on the order of 0.1--0.2\%, of the $14,483,876$ $A_{g}(D_{\rm 2h})$-symmetric $S_z=0$ triples, the CC($P$;$Q$) method reduces the 0.848, 1.253, 2.021, 3.582, 7.008, and 14.636 millihartree errors relative to CCSDT obtained at $\lambda = 0$, 0.2, 0.4, 0.6, 0.8, and 1 with CR-CC(2,3) to 0.431, 0.552, 0.776, 1.235, 0.628, and 3.539 millihartree, respectively.
+As shown in Table \ref{tab:table1} and Figures \ref{fig:figure2} and \ref{fig:figure5} (b), the CC($P$;$Q$) computations for the lowest ${}^1A_{g}(D_{2\text{h}})$ state, using CIPSI Hamiltonian diagonalizations to identify the leading triply excited determinants for inclusion in the underlying $P$ spaces, display fast convergence toward CCSDT with $N_{\text{det(in)}}$, independent of the value of $\lambda$.
+In the case of the calculations performed using the cc-pVDZ basis set discussed here, with as little as $101,361$--$196,965$ $S_z = 0$ determinants of the $A_{g}(D_{\rm 2h})$ symmetry in the terminal $|\Psi^{(\text{CIPSI})}\rangle$ wave functions generated by the inexpensive CIPSI runs using $N_{\text{det(in)}} = 100,000$, which capture tiny fractions, on the order of 0.1--0.2\%, of the $14,483,876$ $A_{g}(D_{\rm 2h})$-symmetric $S_z=0$ triples, the CC($P$;$Q$) method reduces the 0.848, 1.253, 2.021, 3.582, 7.008, and 14.636 millihartree errors relative to CCSDT obtained at $\lambda = 0$, 0.2, 0.4, 0.6, 0.8, and 1 with CR-CC(2,3) to 0.431, 0.552, 0.776, 1.235, 0.628, and 3.539 millihartree, respectively.
 With the relatively small additional effort corresponding to $N_{\text{det(in)}} = 250,000$, which results in $394,080$--$449,753$ $S_z=0$ determinants of the $A_{g}(D_{\rm 2h})$ symmetry in the final CIPSI diagonalization spaces and only 0.5--0.6\% of all triples in the underlying $P$ spaces, the differences between the CC($P$;$Q$) and CCSDT energies of the lowest singlet state of cyclobutadiene at $\lambda = 0$, 0.2, 0.4, 0.6, 0.8, and 1 decrease to 0.278, 0.272, 0.271, 0.300, 0.336, and 0.458 millihartree, respectively.
 Clearly, these are massive error reductions compared to the CR-CC(2,3) computations, especially in the barrier region, which highlight the effectiveness of our CIPSI-driven CC($P$;$Q$) strategy and the importance of relaxing $T_{1}$ and $T_{2}$ amplitudes in the presence of the leading $T_{3}$ contributions compared to their CCSD values prior to determining the noniterative corrections for the remaining $T_{3}$ effects.
-Similar comments apply to the improvements in the troublesome 13.788 millihartree NPE relative to CCSDT characterizing the ${}^1A_{g}(D_{2\text{h}})$ potential obtained in the CR-CC(2,3) calculations offered by the CIPSI-driven CC($P$;$Q$) runs.
-When the CC($P$;$Q$) approach using $N_{\text{det(in)}} = 100,000$ is employed, the NPE relative to CCSDT characterizing the resulting ${}^1A_{g}(D_{2\text{h}})$ potential becomes 3.108 millihartree, which is a reduction of the CR-CC(2,3) NPE value by a factor of 4.4.
-The $N_{\text{det(in)}} = 250,000$ CC($P$;$Q$) computations, which extract the lists of triples from the relatively inexpensive Hamiltonian diagonalizations in spaces that are 32--37 times smaller than the number of $T_{3}$ amplitudes used by CCSDT, reduce the 13.788 millihartree NPE characterizing the lowest-energy ${}^1A_{g}(D_{2\text{h}})$ potential obtained with CR-CC(2,3), relative to its CCSDT counterpart, to an impressively small value of 0.187 millihartree.
+Similar comments apply to the improvements in the troublesome 13.788 millihartree NPE relative to CCSDT characterizing the ${}^1A_{g}(D_{2\text{h}})$ potential obtained in the CR-CC(2,3)/cc-pVDZ calculations offered by the CIPSI-driven CC($P$;$Q$) runs.
+When the CC($P$;$Q$)/cc-pVDZ approach using $N_{\text{det(in)}} = 100,000$ is employed, the NPE relative to CCSDT characterizing the resulting ${}^1A_{g}(D_{2\text{h}})$ potential becomes 3.108 millihartree, which is a reduction of the corresponding CR-CC(2,3) NPE value by a factor of 4.4.
+The $N_{\text{det(in)}} = 250,000$ CC($P$;$Q$) computations, which extract the lists of triples from the relatively inexpensive Hamiltonian diagonalizations in spaces that in the case of the cc-pVDZ basis set are 32--37 times smaller than the number of $T_{3}$ amplitudes used by CCSDT, reduce the 13.788 millihartree NPE characterizing the lowest-energy ${}^1A_{g}(D_{2\text{h}})$ potential obtained with CR-CC(2,3)/cc-pVDZ, relative to its CCSDT counterpart, to an impressively small value of 0.187 millihartree.
 This is a 74-fold reduction in NPE compared to CR-CC(2,3).